bipulkkuri/bipulkkuri.github.io/README.md

-This page gives overview of AWS services required for AWS Data Engineering Associate certification.Consider this as a cheat sheet,A viual representation of things to cover.
+This page gives overview of AWS services required for AWS Data Engineering Associate certification.Consider this as a cheat sheet,A visual representation of things to cover.

 ![AWS DEA-C01](/docs/assets/images/AWS-DEA-C01-Layout.png)